Kimberly Hyacinthe

-Kimberly Hyacinthe (born 28 March 1989) is a Canadian athlete specializing in the sprinting events.
+Kimberly Hyacinthe is a Canadian athlete specializing in the sprinting events.
 She competed in the 200 meters at the 2011 World Championships in Athletics without advancing to the semifinals.

-Hyacinthe was born in Terrebonne, Quebec.
+Hyacinthe was born in Montreal, Quebec.
 In 2013, she won gold medal in the 200 meters at the 2013 Summer Universiade.

 In July 2016 she was officially named to Canada's Olympic team.

+Personal life

+Born in Montreal, Quebec, Hyacinthe is of Haitian descent.